OpenHumidistat/.github/profile/README.md

 - Fast and precise dynamic response
   - Settling time of ~ 10 s
-- Broad attainable humidity range of approximately 10-90% (depending on humidifier efficacy and feed gas conditions)
-- Flowrate up to 2 L/min
+- Broad attainable humidity range of approximately 10-90% (depending on humidifier efficacy and feed gas conditions)- Flowrate up to 2 L/min
 - High accuracy and good disturbance rejection through closed-loop control
 - Easy and intuitive operation
 - Excellent versatility and portability: can be applied to a wide range of experimental setups